graphcore/poptorch/docs/user_guide/intro.rst

 including details about the installation of Horovod if you are using the MPI communication protocol.

+.. _constraints:

 Constraints
 ===========

-PopTorch uses PyTorch's `torch.jit.trace <https://pytorch.org/docs/1.10.0/generated/torch.jit.trace.html#torch.jit.trace>`_ API.
-That means it inherits the constraints of that API.
-These include:

-   * Inputs must be PyTorch tensors or tuples containing PyTorch tensors.
-   * ``None`` can be used as a default value for a parameter but cannot be explicitly passed as an input value.
+The following constraints apply when using PopTorch:

+* All tensor data types and shapes must be constant for the entire dataset.

-   * `torch.jit.trace <https://pytorch.org/docs/1.10.0/generated/torch.jit.trace.html#torch.jit.trace>`_ cannot handle control flow or shape variations within the model.
-That is, the inputs passed at run-time cannot vary the control flow of the model or the shapes/sizes of results.
-If you attempt this, the graph will be frozen to whichever control flow path was traced as a result of the first inputs given to the wrapped model.
+* As PopTorch compiles to a static graph, it cannot handle control flow variations within the model.
+This means that the inputs passed at run-time cannot vary the control flow of the model or the shapes or sizes of results.

-.. note:: All tensor data types and shapes must be constant for the entire dataset.
+  If this is attempted, the graph will be frozen to whichever control flow path was activated as a result of the first inputs given to the wrapped model.

-Not all PyTorch operations have been implemented by the PopTorch compiler yet.
+* Not all PyTorch operations are implemented within the PopTorch compiler.
 See :numref:`supported_ops` for a list of operators that are supported on the IPU.
   Please also report any unsupported operators to support@graphcore.ai so that these ops may be incorporated into a future release.

+* Whilst any argument type can be used in the forward method, only tensor arguments may change between model invocations, as other types will be statically compiled inside the executable.

+* Additional constraints apply when using the legacy tracing frontend.
+See :numref:`tracing-constraints`.

 Other resources